 Still not sure which device is right for you?
 Don't miss our comprehensive guide to the best laptops for graphic design and the best laptops for video editing.
-And for more Apple savings across more than MacBooks, check out our guide to the best Apple deals in 2021.
+And for more Apple savings across more than MacBooks, check out our guide to the best Apple deals.

 The best 13-inch MacBook Pro deals

 The best 13-inch M1 MacBook Pro deals (2020)

 Apple's move away from using third-party CPUs and GPUs in the MacBook series in favour of its own silicon caused more than a few raised eyebrows when it was announced, but the results speak for themselves.
 So far we've seen Apple's M1 chip in the latest MacBook Air and MacBook Pro, and as our MacBook Pro 13-inch (M1, 2020) review demonstrates, it's an impressive upgrade.